Azure/connectthedots/Devices/DeviceSetup.md

 # Device setup  #
-The basic premise of this project is that data from sensing devices can be sent upstream in a prescribed JSON format.
+The basic premise of this project is that data from sensing devices can be sent upstream and received in a prescribed JSON format.
 This might be achieved by programming the devices themselves (e.g. compiling and uploading a Wiring script to an Arduino UNO), or by reading the data from the device and formatting it accordingly (e.g. using a Python script on a Raspberry Pi to read USB output from a commercial Sound Level Meter).

+## Creating devices IDs for Azure IoT Hub ##
+The ConnecttheDots project uses Azure IoT Hub to connect devices to the Cloud.
+When deploying the full solution using the ARM template an Azure IoT Hub was deployed as part of your solution.
+You can find connection information for managing the IoT Hub instance in the [Azure portal](http://portal.azure.com).
+For each of the devices that you want to connect to your ConnectTheDots solution, you will need to create a new device ID.
+You will find all the instructions to create device IDs and retrieve connection strings [here](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md).

 ## Connect The Dots getting started project ##
 For this project, follow the instructions for configuring the following: